osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 ```
 rostopic echo /vrx/task/info
 ```

+## Driving instructions

+In preparation for developing an automated solution, we recommend using a gamepad or keyboard to drive the USV through the course (see [Driving tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Driving)):
+    * Gamepad: `roslaunch vrx_gazebo usv_joydrive.launch`
+    * Keyboard: `roslaunch vrx_gazebo usv_keydrive.launch`

 ## Individual Tasks ##
 The following quick start instructions walk you through the initial process of launching your environment and subscribing to any available task-specific messages.